Hotmoka/hotmoka/tutorial/Takamaka.md

 > `takamaka.lang.Takamaka` is loaded from the Java classpath and
 > is white-listed since it is explicitly annotated
 > as such.
 Method `java.lang.System.currentTimeMillis()` is not white-listed,
-> since it is loaded from the Java classpath and is not annotated as white-listed.
+> since it is loaded from the Java classpath and is not annotated as white-listed;

 20. bootstrap methods for the `invokedynamic` bytecode use only standard call-site resolvers, namely, instances of `java.lang.invoke.LambdaMetafactory.metafactory`